carlossless/sinowealth-kb-tool/README.md

 ### Reading

 ⚠️ A read operation will set an LJMP (0x02) opcode at address `<firmware_size-5>` if it's not already present there.
-This essentially enables the firmware by causing the bootloader to jump to the specified addresses right after the device is turned on.
-This should not cause issues for most devices.
+This essentially enables the firmware by causing the bootloader to jump to the specified addresses right after the device is turned on, though, this should not cause issues on most devices.

-⚠️ When reading, the ISP bootloader redirects values in `0x0001 - 0x0002` to `<firmware_size-4> - <firmware_size-3>`.
-The produced payload will be different from how memory is stored in flash.
+⚠️ Durring reading the ISP bootloader will redirect values in `0x0001 - 0x0002` to `<firmware_size-4> - <firmware_size-3>`.
+Because of this, the produced payload will be different from how memory is actually laid out in the mcu flash.

 ```sh
 # reads firmware excluding isp bootloader